DevTeam/Pure.DI/readme/Examples.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/CompositionRootScenario.cs)

-This example demonstrates the most efficient way to obtain a composition root.
-The number of roots are not limited.
+This example demonstrates the most efficient way to create a composition root.
+There is no limit to the number of roots, but consider limiting this number.
+Ideally, an application would like to have a single composition root.

 ```c#
 internal interface IDependency { }